BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   they can also be configured to ignore messages broadcast by the same connection using a noLocal parameter.

-* has a URL that includes its creation index, i.e, the number of Message Consumers that the session created prior to this one.

 * may return an HJB-encoded JMS message in the HTTP response when a HTTP POST request is made to its 'receive' child URL.

 Message Producers
 -----------------

-A *Message Producer* is used to send messages to a Destination (see [JMSSpec]_ for a full description of Message Producers).
+A *Message Producer* is used to send messages to a Destination.
+See [JMSSpec]_ for a full description of Message Producers.

 Message Producers in HJB
 ++++++++++++++++++++++++

 In HJB, each Message Producer

-* is represented by a HTTP resource whose URL is a child URL of the the session used to create it.
+* is represented by a HTTP resource whose URI has the URI of the the session used to create it as its root.

+* has a URI that includes its creation index, i.e, the number of Message Producers the session created prior to creating it.

 * is created by sending a HTTP POST message to the appropriate child URL of a session.